framps/raspiBackupDoc/en/src/backup-options.md

 -a "service nfs-kernel-server start && service smbd start"
 ```

-If **no** service is really to be started, a colon ":" must be given as an argument.
+If **no** service is really to be started, a colon ":" should be used.

 See also [FAQ1](faq.md#faq1) and [FAQ18](faq.md#faq18)

 **Note**:
 The parameters can be set with the installer.
 If they are updated manually the installer
 will not be able to update any more.

 **Attention**:
 The commands are executed as root.
 No sudo is necessary.